About the Center

 USF College of Public Health is the parent organization for the Chiles Center.
 The department home for the Chiles Center is Community and Family Health.

-Created as a non-profit organization in 1996, today The Chiles Center is within the College of Public Health, which is part of USF Health at the University of South Florida, and is under the direction of Dean of the College of Public Health and Interim Center William Sappenfield, MD, MPH.
+Created as a non-profit organization in 1996, today The Chiles Center is within the College of Public Health, which is part of USF Health at the University of South Florida, and is under the direction of Dean of the College of Public Health and Center Director William Sappenfield, MD, MPH.

 The Chiles Center is dedicated to determining the most effective strategies, programs and systems for reducing illness and death among mothers, their infants and young children.
 It brings together experts in health care, program design and evaluation, and maternal and infant care from Florida universities and other state, national and international programs.